-The diagnosis of MSA is still a clinical one and depends on a neurologist recognising a combination of symptoms and signs.
+The diagnosis of MSA is a clinical one and depends on a specialist recognising a combination of symptoms and signs using a specific criteria.
 Many neurological conditions look similar in the early stages so it's important that a more common or treatable condition is ruled out before a diagnosis of MSA is made.
 Improved brain scanning techniques may show abnormalities in some people with MSA but it is not unusual for a standard MRI brain scan to be normal.